 4. Make more videos.

 Who wants to look at boring text when they can watch a video instead?
-Not your customers and prospects, that’s who!
-As we approach 2017, 4 times as many customers would rather watch a video about a product than read about it, 1 in 4 consumers actually lose interest in a company if it doesn’t have videos, and customers are nearly 50% more likely to read email newsletters that include links to a video.
+Not your customers and prospects!
+As we approach the new year, 4 times as many customers would rather watch a video about a product than read about it, 1 in 4 consumers actually lose interest in a company if it doesn’t have videos, and customers are nearly 50% more likely to read email newsletters that include links to a video.

 Sounds like videos are pretty important, right?

-As you develop a marketing plan for 2017, be thoughtful regarding which content could be better delivered through a video.
+As you develop a marketing plan for next year, be thoughtful regarding which content could be better delivered through a video.

-Helpful tip: if you’re looking to break into Snapchat in 2017, snapping clips of videos your company produces is a great place to start and will direct viewers to your more serious content.
+Helpful tip: if you’re looking to break into Snapchat, snapping clips of videos your company produces is a great place to start and will direct viewers to your more serious content.

 5. Increase your email marketing budget.

 Let’s put these rumors to rest right now… email marketing is not dead.
 Far from it.
 How many times a day do you check your email?
 5?
 10?
 20?
-As long as this is the case, email marketing will be relevant (and 2017 is not projected to be the year the human race transcends email).
+As long as this is the case, email marketing will be relevant (and this is not expected to be the year the human race transcends email).

 For every $1 spent on email marketing, there is an ROI of $44.25.
 That is the highest ROI of all digital marketing channels.
 There’s all the proof you need.

-That being said, there are some changes you can make to your email marketing plan in 2017.
+That being said, there are some changes you can make to your email marketing plan for next year.
 First things first, using a first name does not mean an email is personalized.
 Use tools like Hubspot to include links to relevant content and offers that will interest your prospects.

 Second, do not, I repeat, do not, include more than one call to action in an email.
 Many people receive up to hundreds of emails in a day, so you can bet they are skimming most of them.
 Your email should be as short as possible, concise, and have only one clear purpose.
 Otherwise, you run the risk of being perceived as just another annoying, spammy, overwhelming marketing email.

-And finally, eliminate spammy subject lines (spammy subject lines were not popular in 2016 either, but now is as good a time as any to make the change).
-You have one chance to make a first impression, and consumers eyes are drawn to certain words that indicate spam.
+And finally, eliminate spammy subject lines (spammy subject lines have been out of favor for a long time, but if you’re still using them, now is as good a time as any to make the change).
+You have one chance to make a first impression, and consumers’ eyes are drawn to certain words that indicate spam.
 Check out this list of words to avoid to ensure your email actually get opened.

 6. Consolidate marketing platforms.